dworthen/dir-mapper/README.md

 				return temp[temp.length - 1];
 			});
 			console.log(results.sort(1, 'name'));
-			// Will print the files in order based on the
+			// Will print the files in order based on the name, ie 'apples' });
-		});

 ## Testing